VisIVOLab/ViaLacteaVisualAnalytics/docs/architecture-note.md

 - the UI thread receives a result payload and applies it through a dedicated apply seam
 - UI actions are temporarily disabled while the operation is running
 - window closing is blocked while the async operation is still in progress
+- display-side `vtkTrivialProducer` bridges are used where the visible pipeline must be fed from externally prepared data

 ### Async moment-map recomputation
 Current design: